 Let's start with the basics!

-Yes, you can cook Dutch oven recipes over the campfire, and yes, your cast iron double Dutch oven can take the heat!
+Yes, you can cook Dutch oven recipes over the campfire, and yes, your camping Dutch oven can take the heat!

 The best Dutch ovens are produced from hefty cast iron molds, and while yes, that means they are heavier than say a portable stove, it also means that they are perfect for campfire cooking.
 Dutch ovens are portable, they come in a range of different sizes, and the cast iron keeps the heat inside the oven itself to recreate the effects of the oven in your home kitchen over the campfire.